Synthetic G-jet-structures in modal homotopy type theory: A basis for differential geometry

 \subsection{Formally étale maps}

+The approach to formally étale maps presented here has been developed further in the ongoing synthetic algebraic geometry project\footnote{\href{https://github.com/felixwellen/synthetic-zariski/blob/main/README.md}{https://github.com/felixwellen/synthetic-zariski/blob/main/README.md}}.

-In Algebraic Geometry, formally étale maps are supposed to be analogous to local diffeomeorphisms in Differential Geometry.
-Below, we will give a definition which corresponds to a stronger notion in algebraic settings \footnote{This is in \cite{wellen} for Zariski-sheaves, in the discussion following Remark 4.4.2.} and coincides with the local diffeomeorphisms between manifolds in the case of Differential Geometry \footnote{See \cite[Proposition 3.2]{SyntheticPDEs} for a precise statement in an intended model.}.
+In algebraic geometry, formally étale maps are supposed to be analogous to local diffeomorphisms in differential geometry.
+Below, we will give a not so well known definition which matches the notion of algebraic geometry for finitely presented morphisms of schemes \footnote{This is in the appendix of \cite{cherubini_rijke_2021}} and coincides with the local diffeomorphisms between manifolds in the case of differential geometry \footnote{See \cite[Proposition 3.2]{SyntheticPDEs} for a precise statement in an intended model.}.

 \begin{definition} A map $f\inT A\to B$ is \notion{formally étale}, if its naturality square is a pullback:

 \end{definition}